Nirvana (Buddhism): To unbind

-Cessation of the weaving of the mind

-Another interpretation of nirvana is the absence of the weaving (vana) of activity of the mind.

 To uncover

-Matsumoto Shirō (1950-), of the Critical Buddhism group, stated that the original etymological root of nirvana should be considered not as nir√vā, but as nir√vŗ, to "uncover".
+Matsumoto Shirō (1950–), of the Critical Buddhism group, stated that the original etymological root of nirvana should be considered not as nir√vā, but as nir√vŗ, to "uncover".
 According to Matsumoto, the original meaning of nirvana was therefore not "to extinguish" but "to uncover" the atman from that which is anatman (not atman).
 Swanson stated that some Buddhism scholars questioned whether 'blowing out' and 'extinction' etymologies are consistent with the core doctrines of Buddhism, particularly about anatman (non-self) and pratityasamutpada (causality).
 They saw a problem that considering nirvana as extinction or liberation presupposes a "self" to be extinguished or liberated.
 However other Buddhist scholars, such as Takasaki Jikidō, disagreed and called the Matsumoto proposal "too far and leaving nothing that can be called Buddhist".

-Relationship with other terms

-Release and freedom from suffering; moksha, vimutti
+Synonymous with moksha and vimutti

 Nirvana is used synonymously with moksha (Sanskrit), also vimoksha, or vimutti (Pali), "release, deliverance from suffering".
 In the Pali-canon two kinds of vimutti are discerned: